sengutts/EDM--Midterm-Lab-Task/README.md

 ### EDM Midterm Lab Task
-This is my Lab Task
+This is my Lab Task Compilation
 ### About me
 My name is Sean Dave Magkaisa
 ### Skills